- Living Beyond Your Means

 Unfortunately, in this day and age, there is a high price to pay for convenience.
 The less time you spend looking for something, the more you could end up paying.
 Search the internet for the best price on clothes, DVDs, tech, etc to make sure you’re getting the best deal.

-If you’ve used our budget planner and there are areas where think you need to cut back on spending, take a look at our more detailed guides:
+If you’ve used our budget planner and there are areas where think you need to cut back on spending, take a look at the following areas: